 I am currently employed with Casa de la Luz Hospice in Tucson as the Bereavement Program Manager.
 With other professionals here in Tucson, we are working to create an organization that will help educate folks on how to support those who experience loss, grief and transition.
 I am also deeply embedded in Brené Brown’s shame and vulnerability work.
 You can connect with me at CarolSMillerLCSW.com

-Our guest faculty are all leaders in their fields, and we’re thrilled to have their pioneering work as part of our curriculum, as well as their voices contributing to the teaching through live or recorded lectures
+Our adjunct faculty are all leaders in their fields, and we’re thrilled to have their pioneering work as part of our curriculum, as well as their voices contributing to the teaching through live or recorded lectures

 Cath Duncan (MSW)

 I live in Cape Town, South Africa, where I was born and raised.
-As a White South African, owing to the ongoing effects of colonialism, apartheid, and global systemic white supremacy, I experience the many benefits of significantly greater education, wealth, privilege, and power than most South Africans have.
+As a white South African, owing to the ongoing effects of colonialism, apartheid, and global systemic white supremacy, I experience the many benefits of significantly greater education, wealth, privilege, and power than most South Africans have.
 I have also lived in and traveled around the UK, Canada, and the USA, where my foreign status afforded me less privilege, power, and access.

 My husband and I became adoptive parents in 2013.
 Our son is Black.
-Being a transracial family and learning what it means to parent, protect, and love our son in a racist world continues to open my eyes to White supremacy and my own socialisation in racism.
+Being a transracial family and learning what it means to parent, protect, and love our son in a racist world continues to open my eyes to white supremacy and my own socialisation in racism.

 My home language is English, I can also speak Afrikaans (albeit rather poorly), and I’m learning isiXhosa, the language of most Black South Africans in the Western Cape.
 Learning a new language has showed me the important role of language in culture, identity, a sense of belonging, and social power and access.